Published on April 15, 2020 (over 4 years ago)

 LinkSocial Media Platforms

 You’re probably already familiar with the social media video platforms.
 With a target audience of pretty much everyone, they make it easy for users to capture content and publish it onto their specific platforms.
-However, if you’re looking to create your own product or application that features video, the products in this category either don’t allow for it (Instagram, Facebook) or are the least flexible (YouTube, Twitch) compared to others in the list.
+However, if you’re looking to create your own product or application that features video, the products in this category either don’t allow for it (Instagram, Facebook, TikTok) or are the least flexible (YouTube, Twitch) compared to other platforms.

 B2B or B2C